PLSysSec/wave/README.md

 ```
 make bootstrap # Setup build the first time.
 This will take 15-20 minutes.
 make build     # Build WaVe.
 This should take < 1 minute.
+cargo test     # Run all compliance tests.
+This should take < 1 minute
 make verify    # Verify correctness of WaVe.
 This will take 30-60 minutes.
 ```